 March 26 | Balan Company and Arzest | XSX, PS5, PS4, XBO, PC, Switch

-Balan Wonderworld has positioned itself as a modern take on classic platformers of the 32-bit era.
-You’ll choose from one of two characters, exploring a variety of worlds mixing reality and imagination, but the real hook is the 80 different costumes that will unlock new abilities for your characters.
+Balan Wonderworld is a modern take on classic platformers of the 32-bit era.
+You choose from one of two characters and explore a variety of worlds mixing reality and imagination, but the real hook is the 80 different costumes you can find that unlock new abilities for your characters.

-The game is being directed by Yuji Naka of Sonic the Hedgehog fame.
-And the trailer has already been favorably compared to his other seminal work, Nights into Dreams.
-Platformer fans won’t want to miss this one.
+The game was directed by Yuji Naka of Sonic the Hedgehog fame.
+Fans of the platformers of the early ’90s don’t want to miss this one.

 Back 4 Blood

 October 12 | Turtle Rock Studios | XSX, PS5, PS4, XBO, PC

 Valve may not have been able to get its act together to make a new Left 4 Dead game, but the developer behind the best-selling franchise has a spiritual successor in the works.
 Just like in Left 4 Dead, you’ll team up with three other players to take on waves of the undead in missions that change every time you play.
 There will also be a competitive 4v4 mode with one team taking the role of the zombies.

 We went hands-on with the Back 4 Blood alpha, and so far, it does play a lot like Left 4 Dead with updated graphics, which isn’t a bad thing at all if you miss the classic horde shooter.
 The card system, which bestows interesting perks (and buffs) to players and zombies, does add a bit of variety to the usual formula that make this one a sleeper hit in the streaming world.